WSUCEG-7140/A-Team/README.md

 # Test Coverage Report and Doxygen Documentation

 Test Coverage report and the doxygen documentation are available at the below link; Click the link & scroll down to locate them.
+After downloading these files, you can launch index.html from both to review their contents.

 https://github.com/WSUCEG-7140/A-Team/actions/runs/5657464407